psevestre/openid-fapi/FAPI_2_0_Baseline_Profile.md

     according to [@I-D.lodderstedt-oauth-par]
- 1. MUST NOT support authorization requests sent without [@I-D.lodderstedt-oauth-par] or authorization request parameters sent outside of [@I-D.lodderstedt-oauth-par] except for `request_uri` or without client authentication
+ 1. MUST NOT support authorization requests sent without [@I-D.lodderstedt-oauth-par] or authorization request parameters sent outside of the PAR request, except for `request_uri`
+ 1. MUST NOT support pushed authorization requests without client authentication
  1. MUST support rich authorization requests according to [@I-D.lodderstedt-oauth-rar]
  1. MUST support confidential clients as defined in [@!RFC6749]
  1. MUST support client authentication and sender-constraining of access tokens using Mutual TLS as described in [@!RFC8705]